WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 1. DoesQA is told to select a value and it selects something else, but does not report that to us
 2. The value it is told to select had to be available prior to WHEN it makes the selection in order to get the false negative outcome

+> Reporting behavior, the result of testing, and finding root cause are
+> two different activities.
+There may be multiple possible reasons why whatever
+> you observed happens.
+Keep the behavioral description as distinct from speculation about
+> root cause as much as possible.

 This suggests a possible race condition where DoesQA attempts to select a value from `schemalist` before the element `schemalist` is populated based on the `onChange()` event of the `namespace()` element.
 But it also suggests a possible stale state behavior in